 ”The Ottoman Empire lay at our feet dismembered and impotent, its capital and Caliph at the mercy of our guns.”
-[Harold Nicolson] The 28th Rajab 1439 marks the anniversary of the Caliphate’s (Ottoman Empire) formal abolition in Turkey in 1342H/1924 CE.
+[Harold Nicolson] The 28th Rajab 1442AH (Friday 12th March 2021) marks the centenary anniversary of the Caliphate’s (Ottoman Empire) formal abolition in Turkey in 1342H/1924 CE.
 The magnitude of this event and its effect on the problems facing the Muslim world today cannot be underestimated.
-After 97 years without a central Islamic authority to implement, protect and propagate Islam it’s important to reflect back on the result of the Caliphate’s destruction.
+After 100 years without a central Islamic authority to implement, protect and propagate Islam it’s important to reflect back on the result of the Caliphate’s destruction.